intermine/im-docs/docs/webapp/third-party-tools/galaxy.rst

 Enable Galaxy export
 --------------------

-Add to `web.properties` file, replacing FlyMine with your Mine name:
+The following properties are set in the `global.web.properties`.
+You can override any of those in the `web.properties` file.

 .. code-block:: properties

-	# in web.properties
+	# in global.web.properties
-	galaxy.display = true
-	galaxy.disabledMessage = Galaxy export is disabled.
 	galaxy.baseurl.default = https://usegalaxy.org
-	galaxy.url.value = /tool_runner?tool_id=flymine
+	galaxy.url.value = /tool_runner?tool_id=intermine
-	galaxy.welcomeMessage = <b>Welcome to FlyMine, GALAXY users</b><br/><br/>You can run queries by clicking on the 'Templates' tab at the top of this page.&nbsp;&nbsp;You can end the query results to Galaxy from the 'EXPORT' menu in the results page.
+        galaxy.welcomeMessage = <b>Welcome to InterMine, GALAXY users!</b><br/><br/>You can run queries by clicking on the 'Templates' tab at the top of this page.&nbsp;&nbsp;You can send the query results to Galaxy from the 'EXPORT' menu in the results page. galaxy.disabledMessage = Galaxy export is disabled.

 Update Struts config